L-Zou/data-analysis/README.md

 # data-analysis
-A collection of machine learning projects
+A collection of machine learning scripts